Nobel Prize: History

 Alfred Nobel was born on 21 October 1833 in Stockholm, Sweden, into a family of engineers.
 He was a chemist, engineer, and inventor.
 In 1894, Nobel purchased the Bofors iron and steel mill, which he made into a major armaments manufacturer.
 Nobel also invented ballistite.
 This invention was a precursor to many smokeless military explosives, especially the British smokeless powder cordite.
 As a consequence of his patent claims, Nobel was eventually involved in a patent infringement lawsuit over cordite.
 Nobel amassed a fortune during his lifetime, with most of his wealth coming from his 355 inventions, of which dynamite is the most famous.

 There is a popular story about how, in 1888, Nobel was astonished to read his own obituary, titled "The Merchant of Death Is Dead", in a French newspaper.
 It was Alfred's brother Ludvig who had died; the obituary was eight years premature.
 The article disconcerted Nobel and made him apprehensive about how he would be remembered.
-This inspired him to change his will.
+This would have inspired him to change his will.
 Historians have been unable to verify this story and some dismiss the story as a myth.

 On 10 December 1896, Alfred Nobel died in his villa in San Remo, Italy, from a cerebral haemorrhage.
 He was 63 years old.

 Nobel wrote several wills during his lifetime.
 He composed the last over a year before he died, signing it at the Swedish–Norwegian Club in Paris on 27 November 1895.
 To widespread astonishment, Nobel's last will specified that his fortune be used to create a series of prizes for those who confer the "greatest benefit on mankind" in physics, chemistry, physiology or medicine, literature, and peace.
 Nobel bequeathed 94% of his total assets, 31 million SEK (c.
 US$186 million, €150 million in 2008), to establish the five Nobel Prizes.
 Owing to skepticism surrounding the will, it was not approved by the Storting in Norway until 26 April 1897.
 The executors of the will, Ragnar Sohlman and Rudolf Lilljequist, formed the Nobel Foundation to take care of the fortune and to organise the awarding of prizes.

 Nobel's instructions named a Norwegian Nobel Committee to award the Peace Prize, the members of which were appointed shortly after the will was approved in April 1897.
 Soon thereafter, the other prize-awarding organisations were designated.
 These were the Karolinska Institute on 7 June, the Swedish Academy on 9 June, and the Royal Swedish Academy of Sciences on 11 June.
 The Nobel Foundation reached an agreement on guidelines for how the prizes should be awarded; and, in 1900, the Nobel Foundation's newly created statutes were promulgated by King Oscar II.